kkeri/fluent-hs-demo/README.md

 # A Fluent demo interpreter written in Haskell

-This is a demo interpreter for the Fluent core language.
+This is a demo interpreter for the Fluent language.
-It is not a reference implementation of the language, but a simplified version that demonstrates the core ideas and the related programming techniques.
+It is not a reference implementation, but a simplified version that demonstrates the core ideas and the related programming techniques.
 Clear mapping of concepts into source code is a goal of this project, but runtime efficiency is not.

+This document contains an introduction to the Fluent core language, including its syntax, semantics, and algebraic properties.
+Finally I give a high level description of the interpreter.

 ## How to build and run